Meet Jewish Gateways Participant Adrianne Bank

 Several years later my son David invited me to join him and my grandson Isaac for High Holiday services in a big white tent at the Jewish Community Center.
 The services welcomed "wondering and wandering Jews."
 I was hooked.
 Finally I had found what I was looking for: a rabbi and a group of people interested in exploring those “meaning-of-life“ questions, drawing on thousands of years of Jewish wisdom as a resource.

-Recently I stepped down from my role as Steering Council chair.
+Recently I stepped down from my role as Board of Directors chair.
 I continue my Jewish Gateways involvements as part of the Compassion & Justice Circle.
 Monthly, other Jewish Gateways participants and I cook dinner with members of the Islamic Society of West Contra Costa County for families in the Greater Richmond Interfaith Program's transitional housing.

 I'm also part of a Jewish Gateways book club focused on issues related to Islam and to refugees.
 And as ofen as possible I participate in demonstrations about these issues, such as vigils at the Bay Area's ICE facility in Richmond.